Registering your complaint

 PO Box 9

-- If we can not resolve your issue within one working day it will be registered as a complaint
+If we can not resolve your issue within one working day it will be registered as a complaint.
+The issue must be presented within one year of the incident occurring or coming to your attention.

-- We will acknowledge your complaint within three working days and offer to meet you to discuss the complaint
+- acknowledge your complaint within three working days and make contact with you to discuss the complaint

-- We will agree and record what you want to happen
+- agree and record what you want to happen

-- We will determine if the right information is available
+- determine if the right information is available

-- We will agree a plan of investigation and timescale with you.
+- agree on a plan of investigation and timescale with you.

 Investigating your complaint

-- We will explain to you the different types of investigation/review which can be used to consider your complaint.
+- explain to you the different types of investigation/review which can be used to consider your complaint.

 Responding to your complaint